The set of solutions of random XORSAT formulae: A belief propagation algorithm and density evolution

-The following is immediate from the construction of $\tT_*$. \begin{remark} We have $\root \in B$ if and only if there exists a subtree of $\tT_*$ rooted at $\root$ with the following properties: $(i)$ If $j$ is a variable node in the subtree, either $j\in \VC(\tT_*)$ or at least one descendant factor node is in the subtree; $(ii)$ If $a$ is a factor node in the subtree, all its descendants are also in the subtree. \end{remark}
+\begin{remark} If $\root\in B$, then there exists a subtree of $\tT_*$ rooted at $\root$ with the following properties: (i) If $j$ is a variable node in the subtree, either $j\in\VC(\tT_*)$ or at least one descendant factor node is in the subtree; (ii) If $a$ is a factor node in the subtree, all its descendants are also in the subtree. \end{remark}

+We call the subtree just defined a \emph{witness} for $\root$ (there might be more than one in principle).
+Notice that a priori a witness can be finite [if it ends up with nodes in $\VC(\tT_*)$], or infinite.